ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 other, then artifacts in the message itself point to the possible existence of hybrid signature such as a label stating “this message must be hybrid signed”.
-This might be a counter measure against stripping attacks if the verifier expects a hybrid signature scheme to ensure this property.
+This might be a counter measure against stripping attacks if the verifier expects a hybrid signature scheme to have this property.
 However, it places the responsibility of signature validity not only on the correct format of the message, as in a traditional signature security guarantee, but the precise content thereof.